Top 20 Outdoors Camping Safety Tips That You Must Remember

 Avoid Water-Related Health Issues or Injury

 See to it that you take a shower before and after you dip in the water.
-If you plan to ride in a canoe, boat, or any other water vehicle, see to it that you are wearing your life jacket.
+If you plan to ride in a canoe, boat, or any other water vehicle, see that you are wearing your life jacket.

 Bring a Map